 It is hoped that the soil in the wetland rehabilitation area will be the original natural soil of the area.
-If this is the case then all that should be necessary will be to lightly rake the area with a spike harrow and then to introduce appropriate plant species.
+As a result, the wetland rehabilitation may be wider than 30 m in places.
+Where natural wetland soil is found, all that should be necessary will be to lightly rake the area with a spike harrow and then to introduce appropriate plant species.
 The entire area is to be grass seeded initially but some wetland plants may be introduced later.
 The latter plants may be taken (with appropriate permission) from the upstream and downstream areas of the wetland.
 They may be obtained with a corer of approximately 150 mm in diameter and be planted in holes of a similar size.
 Care must be taken to ensure that the corer lifts the root system of the plants and the recipient holes must be deep enough to accommodate the roots.
 The plant collection must be scattered over a large area so as not to open the donor sites to the risk of erosion.